 Push one, he was creating the horrible ring of fire.
-Push two, his head was out, bursting the membranes.
-He was almost born in the caul!
+Push two, his head was out.
 After that second push, I felt a lull.
 I reached down and touched my baby, feeling his ear.
 Then I had this urge to keep tenderly feeling him.
 That's when I discovered a nuchal cord.
 I moved it over his head as it was fairly loose.
 This was all done on autopilot and didn't bother me.
 It's almost as if I was being guided completely on instinct.
 Interestingly, I later read a midwife's theory that sometimes babies with nuchal cords will remain "high" throughout pregnancy and labor until it is time for the pushing stage, at which point they will fly out of there.
 This is exactly what I experienced.
 Remember, I didn't feel him "drop" until the night before labor?
 It's fascinating how our bodies and babies work together in these cases.

 Then, bam!
 Push three, he twirled from a transverse occiput/asynclitic position (sideways, tilted head) to normal anterior and his body slid out into my daughter’s hands with Daddy helping.
 My mind is still trying to process how quickly he went from being all the way up there, just barely able to touch the tip of his head, to flying out of me!
 I told DH I was going to scream right before push two, but I don’t know if I did or not.

 The relief I felt as soon as he was out is not explainable.
 I suddenly felt completely normal, as if I could get up and go to work!
 Zon was over the moon that she was able to help the baby.
 I think this created trust in our relationship, because I told her she would be there for his birth and I was right.
+(Remember that she left right before her first brother was born and missed him arriving.)
 She seemed almost drunk, leaning on my shoulder and talking to the new baby.
 Ian said his usual, "OH WOW!"
 Then he happily ran around the pool, splashing.
 DH managed to get a family photo:

 This rapid birth did not make for a calm entrance.
 Ciarán cried and swung his fists around, quite angry.
 He had a molded head, something my other children did not really experience.
 I could already see some swelling and petichia on his face.
 Poor guy!
 We found the videocamera in the water (bummer) and DH took a few photos, and then I moved into the bedroom because the water was getting cold.
 Ciarán latched right on and showed that he was a very strong nurser!
 He quickly calmed down and spent some time looking into my eyes.
 I love that alert newborn stage!